mcmfire/flightly/README.md

 3. Optionally, you can find a Get Notifications button at the lower right of the screen where you can paste a Slack webhook to get notifications whenever a Flight is delayed.
 4. To setup the Slack webhooks, you can follow the instructions here `https://api.slack.com/messaging/webhooks`.
 5. Then search a delayed flight in Flightly and you will receive a Slack notification.

+### Note
+Please let me know if there are problems or concerns that arise.
+I am available to help.
+Thank you so much!